3D scanning solutions

 For example, with the help of 3D scanning, healthcare practitioners can now effortlessly and quickly perform a complete body scan.
 This can be done with either a stationary or handheld 3D solution.
 Doctors can then work with the scan data to carry out research and monitor changes in body measurements that occur over time.
 3D scanning has also made obtaining and comparing accurate pre-op and post-op data from patients far simpler.

-Creating custom healthcare solutions, such as back braces, implants, prostheses, and even personalised wheelchairs has also become faster and easier.
+Creating custom healthcare solutions, such as back braces, implants, prostheses, and even personalized wheelchairs has also become faster and easier.
 The required data can easily be captured by a 3D scanner, processed in specialized 3D software, and then sent for manufacture via a milling machine or a 3D printer.

 Forensics